mbegoc/yajsf/Readme.md

 - Generates specific techonology templates from a meta template so homogeneity accross tiers and technologies is guaranted
 - Make it public friendly through configuration
+- Allow to set attributes on others nodes than the main one
 - Make it validate schema against schemas definition versions
 - Typing
 - Full set of tests